 By requesting quotes using our service, you’ll be put in touch with 3 companies all voted as best price by previous uses for tree trimming and removal in your area.

 As discussed above, prices quoted by tree cutting services fluctuate depending on how much work they have on, so using our real-time service we are able to pinpoint with a reasonable amount of accuracy who is the best price tree service near you.

 Why some local tree services that charge 340% more

 Once you start getting a few prices from local tree arborist, you will find that there can be a large variation in price is quoted.
 Generally, your medium to large companies will quote you higher prices.
 The reason being they generally spend a lot more money on marketing and need to pass that cost onto the customer.

 Remember when comparing quotes you can really only compare apples to apples, meaning you can’t look at a friends’ quote and say this company is charging me twice as much for a similar job.
 Although two trees being removed may look similar, there are quite a few things that add to the price such as location on the property, access to the tree and not to mention size and difficulty to remove.

 At the end of the day the longer it takes to cut a tree down, the more a tree cutting service will charge you.

 Tree cutting service prices

-Tree removal price – The national average so far in 2019 for tree–Removal is $847.
+Tree removal price – The national average so far in 2019 for the tree–Removal is $847.
 This is for a single tree in suburbia.
-This price includes trees starting at 15 feet and ranging all the way up to 80 feet, so for more accurate price I do suggest you consult your local tree cutting service or the calculator tool below.
+This price includes trees starting at 15 feet and ranging all the way up to 80 feet, so for a more accurate price, I do suggest you consult your local tree cutting service or the calculator tool below.

 Arborist report cost – This is one service where prices are generally fixed for each company so they will be able to quote you a price over the phone.
 The cost of a tree arborist report is normally $350-$450.
 I do suggest that you ring around and ask prices before you get an arborist out to inspect the job.